About

 Nov 2022 — Aug 2023

-- Designed and built a Julia package for a reinforcement learning solution (partially observable Markov decision process), using Monte Carlo tree search, to optimize intervention implementation and evaluation decisions
+• Built a Julia package for a partially observable MDP solution using Monte Carlo tree search to optimize intervention implementation and evaluation decisions.

-- Implemented various deep reinforcement learning agents and models using Julia and Flux.jl
+• Implemented various deep RL agents and models using Julia and Flux.jl.

 Senior Data Scientist — Opendoor